apada-appleid/biosell/README.md

 # Biosell - E-commerce Platform

-Biosell (previously Shopgram) is a modern e-commerce platform built with Next.js, allowing sellers to create online shops and customers to purchase products.
+Biosell is a modern e-commerce platform built with Next.js, allowing sellers to create online shops and customers to purchase products.

 ## Features